Please enable JavaScript to view this site.

 Only those devices defined explicitly with a DEVICE line are allowable in an DevPPN file specification.
 All others will report Device does not exist or Invalid filename messages, depending on the context.

-If the configuration file contains both full device/PPN definitions and a default device definition for a given drive, then the full device/PPN definitions must appear first.
+If the configuration file contains both full device/PPN definitions (syntax two) and a default device definition for a given drive (syntax one), then the full device/PPN definitions must appear first.

 Under Windows, the host pathname may include the drive letter and a colon at the start, followed by the full pathname beginning (and ending) with a directory separator character; or, it may use the UNC format \\server\sharename\path\.